-Going back to Paris and actually celebrating my birthday there was not part of any plan I had this Spring – but the best things come when you least expect them (or when you and your husband suddenly have several meetings in the City of Light).
-Call it a happy coincidence, but for us, it just made sense to extend our stay and enjoy a lovely weekend in France’s capital.
+Going back to Paris and actually celebrating my birthday there was not part of any plan I had that year – but the best things come when you least expect them (or when you and your husband suddenly have several meetings in the City of Light).
+Call it a happy coincidence, but for us, it just made sense to extend our stay and enjoy a lovely weekend in Paris.

 The Saint James is a boutique hotel, bar and restaurant and is also a private members’ club, linked to the London St. James club and others around the world – it was a very exclusive yet welcoming atmosphere, with a very interesting mix of the best of British and French together.